vitor-mariano/tumblr-php/README.md

     'tag' => 'fruit',
 ]);
 ```
-The response will be an `stdClass` object with all content of `response`, following the [Tumblr API](https://www.tumblr.com/docs/en/api/v2).
+The response should be an `stdClass` object with all content of `response`, following the [Tumblr API](https://www.tumblr.com/docs/en/api/v2).
 ``` php
 $object->total_posts; // int
 $object->posts; // array